16-23 April 1817: Endymion, On the Sea,

 Shanklin and Carisbrooke, Isle of Wight

-In motivating himself for the daunting task of writing about 4,000 lines on the Endymion myth (gleaned mainly from a classical dictionary), Keats writes to fellow poet and good friend John Hamilton Reynolds about how he has surrounded himself with inspirational material—including the landscape as well as pictures of Milton and Shakespeare.
+But now: in motivating himself for the daunting task of writing about 4,000 lines on the Endymion myth (gleaned mainly from a classical dictionary), Keats writes to fellow poet and good friend John Hamilton Reynolds about how he has surrounded himself with inspirational material—including the landscape as well as pictures of Milton and Shakespeare, books (including seven volumes of Shakespeare, whose birthday is in a week).
 Keats writes that he can see Carisbrooke Castle from his window (letters, 17 April).
 Keats is doubly motivated, since earlier this month he has the assurance from a publisher—Taylor & Hessey—that they will take on his future work.

 So here we have a picture of young Keats, aged twenty-one: there he sits—impatient, holding his pen, literally looking for inspiration, ready to begin this long, uncertain project.
 It is a touching scene, in a way.
-In fact, the situation of a young poet looking for inspiration and confronting imaginative capabilities works itself into Endymion’s blurred, embowered allegory.
+In fact, the situation of a young poet looking for inspiration and confronting imaginative capabilities works itself into Endymion’s blurred, embowered allegory about the pursuit of the ideal.
 In this way, Endymion is on one level about Keats’s sensualized quest for not just the ideal, but for the poetic ideal—for inspired, enduring, beautiful poetry, for a capable imagination—in the moment of writing Endymion.
-This does not mean the poem is without any strong or interesting poetry; the problem is that poetry that effectively handles what it randomly sets upon appears only here and there, but there’s very little here-and-there.

 Keats purposefully believes that a long poem will, in effect, prove his poetic worth—not